Paul D. Callister

 Paul Callister is Director of the Leon E. Bloch Law Library & Professor of Law.
 He initially joined UMKC in 2003 after serving as an assistant professor of library administration at the University of Illinois at Urbana-Champaign.
 Professor Callister has emphasized improving the physical and electronic holdings at the law library, increasing instructional services, digitization projects such as the Sir Edward Coke Collection, and renovating the library’s ground floor to provide cutting-edge technology and facilities for legal research instruction.

-Prior to becoming a librarian, Professor Callister practiced law for nine years at the firm of Callister and Callister in Glendale, Calif., near Los Angeles.
+Prior to becoming a librarian, Professor Callister practiced law for nine years at the firm of Callister and Callister in Glendale, California, near Los Angeles.
 His practice areas included qualified retirement plans, estate planning, tax, business and professional organizations, and business transactions.
-He received is BA from Brigham Young University (philosophy), his JD from Cornell, and his MS (Library & Information Science) from the University of Illinois at Urbana-Champaign.
+He received his BA from Brigham Young University (philosophy), his JD from Cornell, and his MS (Library & Information Science) from the University of Illinois at Urbana-Champaign.
 He served as Editor-in-Chief of the Cornell International Law Journal.

 Professor Callister's research interests include the pedagogy of legal research instruction; copyright and licensing law; legal history as it relates to the history of the book and ancient forms of media; and the relationship of current information environments to legal institutions, jurisprudence, stability and the rule of law.